Breakdown points of Fermat-Weber problems under gauge distances: The upper bound on the breakdown point

 \begin{remark} In the asymmetric case, the solutions of the Fermat--Weber problem with $A$ contained in a line might lie outside the line.
-For example, the case of a simplicial gauge is analyzed in \cite{TropMedian} and it is shown that the Fermat--Weber point lies in the tropical convex hull of the input points.
-Actually, the tropical convex hull coincides with the essential hull for a simplicial gauge as will be defined in section~\ref{sec:unifRobust}, Definition~\ref{def:EH}.
+For example, the case of a simplicial gauge is analyzed in \cite{TropMedian} and it is shown that the Fermat--Weber points lie in the tropical convex hull of the input points.
+Actually, the tropical convex hull coincides with the elementary hull for a simplicial gauge as will be defined in section~\ref{sec:unifRobust}, Definition~\ref{def:EH}.
 Unless the points lie along a skewness direction, most Fermat--Weber points will generally lie outside the line; cf.~\cite[Example~8]{TropMedian}.
 The above result shows that the skewness directions are special.
 In the symmetric case, all unit directions are skewness directions, so the result holds for every line. \end{remark}

-We can see from Lemma~\ref{lem:subdiffskew} that the subgradients at $v$ are the largest in the dual norm.
-Intuitively, from the formulation~\eqref{FWproblem} of the Fermat--Weber problem and Lemma~\ref{cor:FWskewline}, moving points of sufficiently large weight into direction $-v$ will be sufficient to move the Fermat--Weber point arbitrarily far from the uncorrupted solution.
-If one looks at Figure~\ref{fig:corruption}, the intersection of the boundary of $-B_{\gamma}$ and the line through $x$ and a corrupted point $e$ becomes closer to $-v$ as we move $e$ in direction $-v$.
-Due to the semi-continuity of $\partial\gamma$, the subdifferential of $\gamma$ at $x-e$ becomes closer to $\partial\gamma(v)$, explaining why moving a significant part of the sample in this direction pulls the Fermat--Weber point.
-This property will be exploited in the proof of Lemma~\ref{lem:part2}.
+To show that the upper bound on the breakdown point is $1/(1+\sigma)$, we will move a part of the sample, whose total weight is larger than the aforementioned value, in the direction $-v$.
+We will then show that the Fermat--Weber point of the new weighted set can be arbitrarily far from the original location.

-We will partition the set $A$ in two sets: the corrupted points $C$ and the uncorrupted $D=A\setminus C$.
-The points of $C$ will be moved in the direction of $-v$, so they are replaced by $C-Mv$ for some large $M>0$.
+We will split the set $A$ in two: the set $C$ of corrupted points and the set $D$ of uncorrupted points.
+Considering also the weights, we have $(A,w)=(D,{\bar{w}}')+(C,{\bar{w}})$.
+The points of $C$ will be moved in the direction of $-v$, so they are replaced by $C-Mv$ for some large $M>0$, while the weights are preserved.
 Hence, the objective function

 depends on $M$.
 We can split it as $f_M(x)=g(x)+h_M(x)$ where

 As introduced before, for a subset $S$ of $A$, we denote by $w_S$ the sum $\sum_{s\in S}w_s$.